kubevirt/user-guide/docs/virtual_machines/interfaces_and_networks.md

     the number of vCPUs, enabling the multiqueue feature is less important.

--   Each virtio-net queue consumes 64 KB of kernel memory for the vhost driver.
+-   Each virtio-net queue consumes 64 KiB of kernel memory for the vhost driver.

 *NOTE*: Virtio-net multiqueue should be enabled in the guest OS